garrett-sutton/garrett-sutton.github.io/_drafts/chicago-marathon.md

 a good build but I don't think I did any workouts that truly pushed the limits that would ultimately give me some more confidence on race day.

-TODO: tie confidence in the long run into stomaching how long we have to go

 ### 3. Have a clear plan on fuel
 I mentioned this above, but I'll reiterate here.
 I need to have a